Elijah Canlas

 Elijah Luiz Madiclum Canlas (born August 16, 2000) is a Filipino actor and commercial model.
 He began his professional acting career in the 2014 independent film Sundalong Kanin, an official entry to Cinemalaya Philippine Independent Film Festival.
-He then rose to prominence for his award-winning performance in Kalel, 15 where he received Best Actor awards at the 43rd Gawad Urian Awards, 68th FAMAS Awards, 17th Asian Film Festival in Rome, Italy, and 16th Harlem International Film Festival in Harlem, New York.
+He then rose to prominence for his award-winning performance in Kalel, 15 (2019), where he received Best Actor awards at the 43rd Gawad Urian Awards, 68th FAMAS Awards, 17th Asian Film Festival in Rome, Italy, and 16th Harlem International Film Festival in New York, United States.

 Early life and education

 Elijah Luiz Madiclum Canlas was born on August 16, 2000, in Manila.
 He is the second son of Rommel and Lyn Canlas.
 Second of three siblings, he is called "Jelo" by his older brother Jerom Andrei, and younger brother, Jamile Matthew "JM" (2005/06–2023).
 The Canlas brothers are all actors who played various roles in film, theater, and television.
 With their mother being a ballerina, and theater actress in Bacolod, they were exposed to arts, and theater at a very young age.

 Canlas finished grade school at Statefields School, a private institute located in Bacoor, Cavite.
 In Junior High School, he studied Theater Arts at the Philippine High School for the Arts and finished Senior High School at MINT College.
 He is currently taking up his Bachelor of Arts in Philippine Arts at the University of the Philippines Manila while continuously pursuing his acting career.